-Material of the majority of the plates and for the HVB PMS is low carbon steel type S235 according to EN 10025-2.
+Material of the plate is low carbon steel type S235 according to EN 10025-2.
 The material needs to fulfil the additional requirement, listed in RPS RM 1135 of the RCC-MR-2007 code, like additional inspections (e.g. ultrasound).